 It’s a requirement of the National Construction Code that all new buildings and extensions are energy efficient.
 If you’re building a new house, town house, apartment complex or if you’re planning an extension of your current home, then you’ll need a certificate that says it complies with the Code.

 The exact process depends on the type of assessment.
-For a Star Rating we run your house though a computer simulation that calculates the temperature of the air in every room of the entire house for every hour of every day for an entire year.
+For most houses we do a Star Rating.
+For this assessment, we run your house though a computer simulation that calculates the temperature of the air in every room of the entire house for every hour of every day for an entire year.
 This tells you exactly which rooms will get hotter or colder than others and, if necessary, pinpoints any problem areas that need fixing.
-We normally use BERS Pro for house star ratings.
+We normally use the program BERS Pro for residential star ratings.